rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 ## Deleting Items on the Target Side Not Present in Source

-If you add the `AllowDelete` attribute to the target property, Mapper will remove items from the target side that are not present in the source.
+If you add the `AllowDelete` attribute to the target property, Mapper will remove existing items from the target side that are not present in the source.
 Example:

 ```php
 use Rekalogika\Mapper\Attributes\AllowDelete;